diaspora-project/diaspora-project.github.io/README.md

 ---

-Diaspora involves researchers at Argonne National Laboratory, Oak Ridge National Laboratory, SLAC, and Texas Tech University, and is supported by a grant from the US Department of Energy's [Office of Advanced Scientific Computing Research](https://science.osti.gov/ascr).
+Diaspora involves researchers at Argonne National Laboratory, Oak Ridge National Laboratory, SLAC, and Texas Tech University, and is supported by a grant from the US Department of Energy's [Office of Advanced Scientific Computing Research](https://science.osti.gov/ascr), under program manager [Margaret Lentz](https://science.osti.gov/ascr/About/Staff).
 Access at [diaspora-project.github.io](https://diaspora-project.github.io).
 For more information contact [Ian Foster](mailto:foster@anl.gov).